mduranca/Getting-and-Cleaning-Data/CodeBook.md

 the tidy dataset contain the subject and the activity, respectively.
 The rest of the columns are the variables corresponding to the averaged mean and standard deviation of the signals.
 The variable names in the data frame has the following scheme (without the dashes):

-AVER. - Time or FFT  -  Variable  -  Mean or Std  -  X, Y or Z
+AVER. - Time or FFT  -  Signal  -  Mean or Std  -  X, Y or Z